UBC-MDS/DSCI-532_2025_10_hong-kong-tracker/reports/m1_proposal.md

 - **Total**: The total number of passengers.

 #### Cleaned & Formatted Data
-We clean and format the data into the following columns:
+We cleaned and formatted the data into the following columns:

 - **`date`**: Extracted from the original **Date** column.
 - **`control_point`**: Extracted from the original **Control Point** column.